Free Integral Calculus I: Introduction

 \subsection{Outline}

 Free probability was introduced by Voiculescu 40 years ago \cite{Voiculescu:1985:symmetries} as a means to solve long-standing problems in von Neumann algebras.
-Over the years deep connections to several branches of mathematics came to light, among others random matrix theory and representation theory of the symmetric group.
-Complementing Voiculescu's analytic approach, Speicher developed a systematic theory of free cumulants \cite{SpeicherNC}, already announced in \cite{Voiculescu:1985:symmetries}.
+Over the years deep connections to several branches of mathematics came to light, most notably random matrix theory.
+Complementing Voiculescu's analytic approach, Speicher developed a combinatorial theory of free cumulants \cite{SpeicherNC}, the latter already being announced in \cite{Voiculescu:1985:symmetries}.
 In this approach, free independence is characterized by vanishing of mixed free cumulants, in analogy to classical independence, which can by characterized by vanishing of mixed classical cumulants.
 Indeed, most properties of free cumulants can be obtained from the corresponding properties of classical cumulants by replacing the lattice of all set partitions by the lattice of non-crossing partitions, following the general scheme of multiplicative functions on lattices \cite{DoubiletRotaStanley:1972:foundations6}.
-The discovery of free cumulants triggered a lot of progress in free probability, and it was the starting point of many deep combinatorial studies of various structures in free probability, see the standard reference \cite{NicaSpeicherLect} for a detailed treatment of free cumulants.
+The discovery of free cumulants triggered a lot of progress in Free Probability, and it was the starting point of many deep combinatorial studies of various structures in free probability, see the standard reference \cite{NicaSpeicherLect} for a detailed treatment of free cumulants.

-``Partial cumulants'' were introduced by von Waldenfels in order to simplify certain calculations in mathematical physics \cite{Waldenfels:1973:approach}.
-Later they were called \emph{Boolean cumulants} corresponding to the notion of \emph{Boolean independence} which was introduced in \cite{SpeicherWoroudi:1997:boolean}.
-They naturally appear in the guise of first return probabilities of random walks \cite{Woess:1986:nearest}.
+Boolean cumulants were introduced in classical probability as ``centered moments'' by Statulevi\v{c}ius \cite {statulevicius:1969:limit2} and in physics as ``partial cumulants'' by von Waldenfels \cite{Waldenfels:1973:approach} in order to simplify certain calculations in mathematical physics The name ``Boolean cumulants'' (together with the corresponding notion of \emph{Boolean independence}) was introduced later in\cite{SpeicherWoroudi:1997:boolean} as a special case of conditionally free independence \cite{Bozejko:1986:positive,BozejkoSpeicher:psi:1991,BozLeinSpeich}.
+Let us also mention that Boolean cumulants are known as ``self-energy'' in quantum field theory \cite {ItzyksonZuber:QFT:1980} and have a natural interpretation as first return probabilities of random walks \cite{Woess:1986:nearest}.

-Combinatorially Boolean cumulants follow the pattern of classical and free cumulants by replacing the lattice of set partitions (resp.~non-crossing partitions) with the lattice of interval partitions which is isomorphic to the Boolean lattice and thus from a combinatorial point of view Boolean cumulants are the simplest kind of cumulants.
+Combinatorially Boolean cumulants follow the pattern of classical and free cumulants by replacing the lattice of set partitions (resp.~non-crossing partitions) with the lattice of interval partitions, which is isomorphic to the Boolean lattice and thus from a combinatorial point of view Boolean cumulants are the simplest kind of cumulants.